saattrupdan/saattrupdan.com/src/posts/2023-04-16-open-source-chatgpt-alternatives.md

 </center>

 As we can see, the open source models are starting to catch up with the established models from OpenAI.
-Note that GPT-4 is not included here, however!
-As many of the models included in this blog post are not included in these evaluations, I'll be conducting my own small qualitative evaluation in the next section.
+Note that neither GPT3.5-turbo nor GPT-4 are included here, however, which [seem to be much better than GPT3](https://doi.org/10.48550/arXiv.2303.08774).
+Furthermore, as many of the models included in this blog post are not included in these evaluations, I'll be conducting my own small qualitative evaluation in the next section.

 ### Generating Some Poetry